Durham police are crediting a canine with foiling a tried robbery of a person’s decorative dental cover.

 It occurred around nighttime near Scarborough Golf Club Road and Lawrence Avenue East.

-Police said a man was shot in the shoulder even as sitting in a vehicle in a driveway.
+Police said a man was shot in the shoulder while sitting in a vehicle in a driveway.

 Someone then dropped him off at a medical institution.

-The man’s accidents aren’t considered to be lifestyles-threatening.
+The man’s accidents aren’t considered to be lifestyle-threatening.

 There has been no word on suspects.